amararun/aws-azure-llm-assistant/README.md

-# LLM Analytics Assistant.
+# Analytics Assistant LLM - GenAI App
 Prototype.
-Connected to AWS and Azure MySQL DataWarehouse
-Build an Analytics Assistant App: Flowise AI, Text-to-SQL, FastAPI.
+Connected to AWS and Azure MySQL DataWarehouse Build an Analytics Assistant App: Flowise AI, Text-to-SQL, FastAPI.
 Connect & Analyze.
 Any Data Warehouse.
 AWS-Azure MySQL

 ## Detailed Implementation Guide : Friend Link (free access) to Medium.com Post
 Includes step by step guide and detailed explanations. https://medium.com/@amarharolikar/build-an-analytics-assistant-app-flowise-ai-text-to-sql-fastapi-01d8378243b4

 ## YouTube Video: Walkthrough of Implementation Steps.
 ### Build an Analytics Assistant App: Flowise AI, Text-to-SQL, FastAPI
 https://www.youtube.com/watch?v=b-PcMF0Vo74

 ## LLM Assistant Video & Posts
 In my earlier videos and posts, I showed how the Analytics Assistant App works… connecting to and analyzing data on AWS RDS MySQL and Azure MySQL, with table sizes ranging from 1 million to 10 million records… smoothly converting natural language text to SQL… summarizing, merging, and creating customer profiles.

 This is similar to a setup I am currently using for a live client use case.
 This is a barebones version for sharing publicly.